-A look back (involving plentiful pictures) at this year’s ABCS Tournament which finished on Saturday evening, with Suriname taking home their second title after overcoming hosts Curacao in the Final…
+A look back at this year’s ABCS tournament which finished on Saturday evening, with Suriname taking home their second title after overcoming hosts Curacao in the final…

 First and foremost, the vast majority of people reading this won’t have the faintest idea what the ABCS Tournament is.
 So here is some background information: founded in 2010, it is an annual football tournament involving Aruba, Bonaire, Curacao and Suriname (hence ‘ABCS’).
 According to the President of the Suriname Football Federation, Louis Giskus, it was designed “to strengthen the relationship between the Dutch speaking countries in the Caribbean.”
 And, of course, strengthen the quality of football played across each country.